dxdw2021/cline/old_docs/mcp/mcp-server-from-github.md

     User: "No, that's all.
 Let's test it."

     Cline: "Great!
 Starting the MCP Inspector to test the server connection.
-After that, we can try controlling the browser from Cline."
+After that, we can try controlling the browser from cline."
     ```

 3.  **Cline's Actions:** Based on your instructions, Cline will perform the following: